shenwei356/LexicMap/docs/content/usage/search.md

       --align-max-gap int              ► Maximum gap in a HSP segment. (default 20) -l, --align-min-match-len int        ► Minimum aligned length in a HSP segment. (default 50) -i, --align-min-match-pident float   ► Minimum base identity (percentage) in a HSP segment. (default 70) -a, --all                            ► Output more columns, e.g., matched sequences.
+Use this if you want to output blast-style format with "lexicmap utils 2blast".
   -h, --help                           help for search -d, --index string                   ► Index directory created by "lexicmap index".
   -w, --load-whole-seeds               ► Load the whole seed data into memory for faster search.
-      --max-open-files int             ► Maximum opened files. (default 512) -Q, --min-qcov-per-genome float      ► Minimum query coverage (percentage) per genome.
+      --max-open-files int             ► Maximum opened files. (default 512) -J, --max-query-conc int             ► Maximum number of concurrent queries.
+Bigger values do not improve the batch searching speed and consume much memory. (default 8) -Q, --min-qcov-per-genome float      ► Minimum query coverage (percentage) per genome.
   -q, --min-qcov-per-hsp float         ► Minimum query coverage (percentage) per HSP.
   -o, --out-file string                ► Out file, supports a ".gz" suffix ("-" for stdout). (default "-")
-      --pseudo-align                   ► Only perform pseudo alignment
+      --pseudo-align                   ► Only perform pseudo alignment, alignment metrics, including qcovGnm, qcovSHP and pident, will be less accurate.
-      --seed-max-dist int              ► Max distance between seeds in seed chaining. (default 10000) --seed-max-gap int               ► Max gap in seed chaining. (default 500) -p, --seed-min-prefix int            ► Minimum length of shared substrings (anchors). (default 15) -P, --seed-min-single-prefix int     ► Minimum length of shared substrings (anchors) if there's only one pair. (default 17) -n, --top-n-genomes int              ► Keep top N genome matches for a query (0 for all) in chaining phase.
+      --seed-max-dist int              ► Max distance between seeds in seed chaining. (default 10000) --seed-max-gap int               ► Max gap in seed chaining. (default 500) -p, --seed-min-prefix int            ► Minimum (prefix) length of matched seeds. (default 15) -P, --seed-min-single-prefix int     ► Minimum (prefix) length of matched seeds if there's only one pair of seeds matched. (default 17) -n, --top-n-genomes int              ► Keep top N genome matches for a query (0 for all) in chaining phase.